What is bullying?

 - Teasing or being mean or inconsiderate in other ways verbally—with words.
 One of the most common ways that people do this is spreading bad rumors

 - Cyber bullying: Cyber bullying is when kids bully others using texting, email or other technology.
-Some of the most common examples include: sending hurtful messages, and posting pictures or untrue messages on web sites, blogs or social networks, like Facebook and MySpace.
+Some of the most common examples include: sending hurtful messages, and posting pictures or untrue messages on web sites, blogs or social networks, like Facebook and SnapChat.

 Why do students bully?